 The final date for eligibility of costs shall be specified in the Project Agreement.
 It shall be 12 months after the scheduled date for Project completion, but shall not be later than ten years after the approval of the Contribution by the Swiss Parliament according to Article 3 of the Framework Agreement.
-Final reimbursement requests must have been received by Switzerland not later than six months after the final date of eligibility.
+Final Reimbursement requests must have been received by Switzerland not later than six months after the final date of eligibility.

-In case of irregularities, wilfully or negligently caused in the framework of the tender process, Switzerland is entitled to stop reimbursements immediately, to instruct the NCU to stop payments from the Swiss Contribution and to ask repayment of illegitimately paid reimbursements at any stage of the Project.
+In the case of irregularities, Switzerland is entitled stop reimbursements immediately, to instruct the NCU to stop payments from the Swiss Contribution and to ask repayment of illegitimately paid reimbursements at any stage of the Project.
+The reasons for the respective instructions shall be communicated in writing to the NCU and other partners involved.